NataliaTront/Portfolio/README.md

 After few years I became a mom and start an employment brake.
 But it wasn't lazy time!
 I start my own litte "business" - sewing wool diapers as [Hearties](https://www.facebook.com/Hearties/).
 I needed to learn everything about production, Internet selling and contact with clients.
 It required me to `prioritize`, `self-denial` and `responsibility`.

 I decide to return a full time job but it didn't take long time because I had health problems and needed an operation.
 That's the moment when I start thinking about change my proffesion.
+I'm healthy now ;)

 I think that my past experience gave me strong soft skills to doing software testing.